Colorful spring bulbs

 are the cure for those winter doldrums.
-Bulbs planted now will make dazzling beds of bright neon colors blooming
+Bulbs planted now will make dazzling beds of bright neon colors blooming from February

-Bulbs are popping up in borders, perennial gardens, rock gardens, woodland settings, natural lawns and even in patio containers.
+are popping up in borders, perennial gardens, rock gardens, woodland settings, natural lawns and even in patio containers.

 Wherever you choose to plant them, you’ll want to remember that most bulbs prefer well-drained soil and full sun.
 Avoid

 areas and containers where water tends to puddle.
-In addition, bulbs need warmth and light to trigger their
+In addition, bulbs need warmth and light to trigger their spring growth.

 Soil preparation and fertilization are two of